Burhanuddin Qasmi: Media narratives and digital engagement

-In a 2020 interview, Qasmi reflected on the media’s evolving portrayal of Muslims.
-He criticized the repeated labeling of Muslims as “orthodox,” “extremist,” or “Islamist,” calling it a repackaging of old prejudices.
+In a 2020 interview, Qasmi reflected on the media's evolving portrayal of Muslims.
+He criticized the repeated labeling of Muslims as "orthodox", "extremist", or "Islamist", calling it a repackaging of old prejudices.
 He emphasized the importance of digital platforms in empowering Muslim scholars to challenge biased narratives and promote positive engagement through education, economic participation, and media outreach.

 Environmental and civic engagement

-In August 2017, under the leadership of environmental activist Afroz Shah, students from Markazul Ma’arif Education and Research Centre (MMERC) participated in a large-scale beach clean-up drive at Versova Beach, Mumbai.
+In August 2017, under the leadership of environmental activist Afroz Shah, students from the MMERC participated in a large-scale beach clean-up drive at Versova Beach, Mumbai.
 The campaign involved 8,500 students from five schools and over 250 volunteers who collectively removed 160,000 kilograms of waste over the weekend.
 Qasmi, as Director of MMERC, stated that involving students in such civic efforts would instill in them an understanding of zero-waste principles from an early age, encouraging sustainable practices at home.

 Affiliations

 Qasmi has been associated with several religious, educational, and humanitarian organizations in India and abroad.
-He serves as the Director of the Markazul Ma'arif Education and Research Centre (MMERC) in Mumbai and is the Editor of the English monthly magazine Eastern Crescent.
-He is also the Managing Director of Markaz Media and Publications Pvt.
+He serves as the Director of the MMERC in Mumbai and is the Editor of the English monthly magazine Eastern Crescent.
+He is also the managing director of Markaz Media and Publications Pvt.
 Ltd. and Director of Markaz Online Madrasa (MOM), an Islamic e-learning platform.
-In addition to his administrative roles, Qasmi is a member of the Governing Body of the All India Ulama Council and the Executive Committee of Jamiat Ulama-e-Hind (Maharashtra).
+In addition to his administrative roles, Qasmi is a member of the Governing Body of the All India Ulama Council and the executive committee of Jamiat Ulama-e-Maharashtra.
 He has served as a trustee of the India Wisdom Foundation and the Movement for Human Welfare.
-Internationally, he is affiliated as a member with Heavenly Culture, World Peace and Restoration of Light (HWPL), a South Korea-based peace organization.
+Internationally, he is affiliated as a member with Heavenly Culture, World Peace and Restoration of Light (HWPL), Seoul, South Korea.